Cave of the Mounds is a Wisconsin wonder

 Most of all, they'll be amazed by the differently colored mineral formations that appear to seep and ooze out of cracks, looking almost liquid.

 Especially fun is navigating the narrows section, where you often have to turn sideways and dip your head.
 But it's not easy to remember to do those things because your eyes are drawn to the eye-catching formations all around.

 And when the tour guide explains that it can take well over a century for the mineral deposits to add a cubic inch to these formations, the mind boggles at the millennia required to create such a stunning environment.

-Klimczak says that the Cave of the Mounds staff is well aware of its duty to preserve the natural environment of that environment.
+Klimczak said that the Cave of the Mounds staff is well aware of its duty to preserve the natural environment of that environment.

 "Also, we are fortunate the our area has plenty of moisture, so there is no danger of the cave drying out as in some locations in the Southwestern U.S. The cave formations are fragile and a change in the cave conditions could alter their growth.
 Visitors to our cave do not significantly alter that environment.
 Additionally, since Cave of the Mounds was completely sealed until its accidental discovery in 1939, there are no animals living in the cave.
 Caves with natural opening have very unusual ecosystems with a (usually threatened) variety of species.

-In fact, on a beautiful spring Sunday in May, there were certainly people on the grounds, in the visitors center and taking the tours, but parking was easy, and there were no "crowds" to "battle."
+In fact, on a beautiful spring Sunday, there were certainly people on the grounds, in the visitors center and taking the tours, but parking was easy, and there were no "crowds" to "battle."

-"We are open year round," Klimczak says, "but even in the busy summer months there is always plenty of tour availability."
+"We are open year round," Klimczak said, "but even in the busy summer months there is always plenty of tour availability."